-Sure, the new rule will expose the tax cheats that have been running businesses on eBay and other marketplaces but stayed below the previous 1099-K reporting requirement, potentially avoiding paying thousands of dollars in taxes per year, but it’s creating a new headwind (or headache) for those people that are just trying to make a few extra dollars with stuff they bought years ago.
+Sure, the new rule will expose the tax cheats that have been running businesses on eBay and other marketplaces but stayed below the previous 1099-K reporting requirement, potentially avoiding paying thousands of dollars in taxes per year, but it’s creating a new challenge for those people that are just trying to make a few extra dollars with items they bought years ago.

-I believe the questions regarding this regulation are keeping people from selling on eBay and other marketplaces because they don’t know how this may impact them next April.
+Therefore, I believe the uncertainty surrounding this regulation prevents people from selling on eBay and other marketplaces because they don’t know how this may impact them next April.

-Many may have no choice but spend hundreds of dollars on a tax professional to file their 2022 taxes trying to avoid or minimize paying income tax on those sales that are typically thought to be tax-exempt.
+Many may have no choice but spend hundreds of dollars on a tax professional to file their 2022 taxes to avoid or minimize paying income tax on those sales that should be tax-exempt.

-I have seen some sellers on online forums say they will try to stay under the $600 max reporting requirement, but that probably means they have to stay around the $500 mark to ensure shipping and taxes are not going to trigger the threshold.
+I have seen some sellers on online forums say they will try to stay under the $600 max reporting requirement, but that probably means they have to limit their sales to around $500 to ensure shipping and taxes will not exceed the threshold to trigger the 1099-K form.

-All of this seems very unfair to these sellers that are just trying to make some ends meet.
+The bottom line is that this seems very unfair to sellers trying to make extra money to make ends meet.

 The Coalition for 1099-K Fairness

-This lack of clarity and increased burden in tax compliance for small and occasional sellers is fully understood by eBay and other marketplaces.
+This lack of clarity and increased burden in tax compliance for small and occasional sellers is well understood by eBay and other marketplaces.